Yellowstone National Park: Forest fires

-As wildfire is a natural part of most ecosystems, plants that are indigenous to Yellowstone have adapted in a variety of ways.
+As wildfire is a natural part of most ecosystems, plants indigenous to Yellowstone have adapted in a variety of ways.
 Douglas-fir have a thick bark that protects the inner section of the tree from most fires.
-Lodgepole Pines—the most common tree species in the park—generally have cones that are only opened by the heat of a fire.
+Lodgepole pines—the most common tree species in the park—generally have cones that are only opened by the heat of a fire.
 Their seeds are held in place by a tough resin, and fire assists in melting the resin, allowing the seeds to disperse.
-Fire clears out dead and downed wood, providing fewer obstacles for lodgepole pines to flourish.
-Subalpine Fir, Engelmann Spruce, Whitebark Pine, and other species tend to grow in colder and moister areas, where the fire is less likely to occur.
+Fire clears out dead and downed wood, providing fewer obstacles for lodgepole pines to flourish. subalpine fir, Engelmann spruce, whitebark pine, and other species tend to grow in colder and moister areas, where the fire is less likely to occur.
 Aspen trees sprout new growth from their roots, and even if a severe fire kills the tree above ground, the roots often survive unharmed because they are insulated from the heat by soil.
 The National Park Service estimates that in natural conditions, grasslands in Yellowstone burned an average of every 20 to 25 years, while forests in the park would experience fire about every 300 years.

 About thirty-five natural forest fires are ignited each year by lightning, while another six to ten are started by people—in most cases by accident.
 Yellowstone National Park has three fire lookout towers, each staffed by trained firefighters.
 The easiest one to reach is atop Mount Washburn, which has interpretive exhibits and an observation deck open to the public.
-The park also monitors fire from the air and relies on visitor reports of smoke and/or flames.
+The park also monitors fire from the air and relies on visitor reports of smoke and flames.
 Fire towers are staffed almost continuously from late June to mid-September—the primary fire season.
 Fires burn with the greatest intensity in the late afternoon and evening.
 Few fires burn more than 100 acre, and the vast majority of fires reach only a little over an acre (0.5 ha) before they burn themselves out.
 Fire management focuses on monitoring dead and down wood quantities, soil, and tree moisture, and the weather, to determine those areas most vulnerable to fire should one ignite.
 The current policy is to suppress all human-caused fires and to evaluate natural fires, examining the benefit or detriment they may pose to the ecosystem.
 If a fire is considered to be an immediate threat to people and structures, or will burn out of control, then fire suppression is performed.